RamaKrishnaBodavula/MovieMind/README.md

 # MovieMind
-A java desktop app that recommends movies
+A java desktop app that recommends movies.

+Dependencies: Java JDK 13 or above.

+Download the MovieMind folder and run the exe file.

-Refer to project document for complete information
+Refer to project readme file for complete information on how the app works.